TheMilkies/Cate/readme.md

 </p>

 ## Introduction
 Cate is a simple build system for the C family of languages (minus C#).
-While not as feature rich as CMake or as fast as Ninja-build, Cate achieves a simple syntax that doesn't feel much different to an actual programming language.
+While not as feature rich as CMake or as fast as Ninja-build, Cate achieves a simple syntax that doesn't feel much different to C/C++.

-Unlike CMake, Cate is not Turing complete.
+Unlike CMake/make, Cate is not Turing complete.
 It doesn't feature if-statements, loops, functions, or anything that is not related to building.

 ## Notes
 **Cate will change a lot in the following days, look out for updates that *might* break your project**

-- Cate was written by a beginner programmer and its codebase is terrible.
+- Cate was written by a beginner programmer and its codebase is quite bad.
 Fell free to rewrite it if you want!
-- No Windows support.
+- No Windows support (yet).
 - Cate uses robin_hood hashing, since it's 20% more efficient (on average)
 - Cate **does not** support `\"` characters in string literals.

 ## Building Cate
-A Build system needs to be built too. this step will be easy though!
+A Build system needs to be built too. this step is easy though!
-Dependencies are:
+### Dependencies
 - A *NIX operating system (Linux, BSD, MacOS, etc)
 - A C++17 compiler (I used g++)
 - GNU Flex 2.6.4 or greater ([read setup here](flex_setup.md))